-According to Dr. Ann Wonderling, President of the WOA, "There are several types of bacteria and other microorganisms in pool water, especially public pools, which can cause eye irritation or in some cases, these organisms can cause a serious sight-threatening infection."
+According to Dr. Ryan Ames, President of the WOA, "There are several types of bacteria and other microorganisms in pool water, especially public pools, which can cause eye irritation or in some cases, these organisms can cause a serious sight-threatening infection."

-May 20 - 26, 2019 was designated by the Centers for Disease control and Prevention as Healthy and Safe Swimming Week, which the CDC hopes will raise the public's awareness of how to stay health and safe while in the water.
-According to Dr. Wonderling, "As Summer begins, we start to see more patients - more children - who have irritated eyes from swimming due to the chemicals used in pools."
-Whether they are complaining of red, irritated eyes from pool chemicals or seeking advice on whether they should wear their contact lenses in the water, patients turn to doctors of optometry for advice on how to be safe while swimming in pools.
+May 22 - 28, 2023 has been designated by the Centers for Disease control and Prevention as Healthy and Safe Swimming Week, which the CDC hopes will raise the public's awareness of how to stay health and safe while in the water.
+According to Dr. Ames, "As Summer begins, we start to see more patients - more children - who have irritated eyes from swimming due to the chemicals used in pools."
+Whether they are complaining of red, irritated eyes from pool chemicals or seeking advice on whether they should wear their contact lenses in the water, patients turn to Doctors of Optometry for advice on how to be safe while swimming in pools.